zyuanlim/RepData_PeerAssessment1/PA1_template.md

 ![](./PA1_template_files/figure-html/4_4-1.png)

-Getting mean and median of total steps per day, similar to mean and median before imputation as my imputation strategy is using no of steps for 5-minute interval averaged over day
+Getting mean and median of total steps per day, the values are close to mean and median before imputation as my imputation strategy is using no of steps for 5-minute interval averaged over day